-A minimum of 50% of the investments of the product are used to meet the environmental and social characteristics promoted by the product in accordance with the binding elements of the investment strategy and the product seeks to invest a minimum of 50% of its assets in sustainable investments with an environmental or social objective, all of which will be via direct exposure to investee companies.
+A minimum of 75% of the investments of the product are used to meet the environmental and social characteristics promoted by the product in accordance with the binding elements of the investment strategy and the product seeks to invest a minimum of 50% of its assets in sustainable investments with an environmental or social objective, all of which will be via direct exposure to investee companies.

-#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.
+environmental or social characteristics promoted by the financial product.